Sanjana-Mullangi/Data-Analysis-Projects/Project-2-Titanic-Survival/README.md

 # Titanic Survival Analysis

-## Objective
-Analyze the Titanic dataset and identify factors affecting passenger survival.

-## Dataset
-train.csv

-## Tools Used
-- Python
-- Pandas
-- NumPy
-- Matplotlib

-## Tasks Performed
-- Data Cleaning
-- Missing Value Treatment
-- Duplicate Removal
-- Feature Analysis
-- Data Visualization
-- Exploratory Data Analysis

-## Files
-- Titanic_Data_Cleaning_Analysis.ipynb
-- train.csv

-## Outcome
-Explored passenger information and identified important factors influencing survival.
+This project focuses on analyzing the Titanic dataset to understand the factors that affected passenger survival.
+I used the **train.csv** dataset and performed data cleaning, handled missing values, removed duplicate records, and explored the dataset using Exploratory Data Analysis (EDA).
+Different visualizations were created using **Python, Pandas, NumPy, and Matplotlib** to better understand the relationships between passenger details and survival.
+Through this project, I learned how to preprocess real-world data, analyze important features, and gain insights from the Titanic dataset.
+The project files include **Titanic_Data_Cleaning_Analysis.ipynb** and **train.csv**.